mohnish82/mohnish82.github.io/_posts/2015-12-13-Amazon-Dash-as-generic-IOT-button.md

 One thing to notice is that the script trigger happens whenever DNSMASQ starts up, or the lease renews/expires.
 But as we are only interested in triggers when the button is actually pressed, we can employ the `DNSMASQ_SUPPLIED_HOSTNAME` environment variable to make this distinction.
 It is only supplied for actions when a host joins or resumes an existing lease, since this data is not held by dnsmasq's lease database.
 So with this setup, I was able to use a push notification mechanism instead of the probe monitoring pull mechanism.

-I'm pleased with the functionality they providing for just $5.
+I'm happy with the functionality they provide for just $5.
 Give these little marvels a shot.